Your Credit Score

 If you make a non-Sterling transaction or buy non-Sterling currency, the Mastercard or Visa exchange rate will apply, and you might be charged interest and fees, including a:

-An annual fee applies to some credit cards.
+An account fee applies to some credit cards.
 You might get some type of reward in return, e.g. cashback or reward points on card purchases.

-Any annual fee should be outlined in the credit card details before you apply.
+A monthly or annual account fee should be outlined in the credit card details before you apply.
 It will also be factored into the representative example you see alongside credit card features and benefits.

 Additional charges might apply if you break the conditions of your credit agreement.